 - independent study, research project or creative project

 Each of these experiences must be pre-approved to count toward the Extended Studies requirement.
-At least one of these opportunities must be completed through participation in Winter Term or May Term course or opportunity.
+At least one of these opportunities must be completed through participation in a DePauw-led Winter Term or May Term course, group travel experience or creative project.
+(For students entering before Fall 2015 the requirement is that at least one ES experience be in a Winter or May term.)

 Students who receive incomplete (I) grades in an Extended Studies opportunity must complete the course by the end of the following semester or the grade will automatically convert to grade of failure (F) or unsatisfactory (U).
 Students who have a deficient number of Extended Studies opportunities may petition to the Committee on Experiential Learning to make up a course in an alternative way.
 Graduating seniors who receive a failing or unsatisfactory Extended Studies grade during the senior year may petition to make up the course during the final spring semester if appropriate arrangements can be made.
 Tuition is charged to enroll in a make-up Extended Studies opportunity that is credit-bearing course.